cagov/covid19.ca.gov-site-eng-playbook/content/pages/teams/rad/project-based-research.md

 3. Usertesting.com

 - Each tool requires a collaborative approach across different roles and skill sets.
-We have created a rubric that showcases the roles and involvement needed to successfully use each of the tools.
+We have created a rubric that showcases the skills needed to successfully use each of the tools.